 Furthermore, the prospectus should not be:

 Once the date, time and place of the prospectus have been confirmed, the student should email the completed Ph.D.
-Prospectus Form along with a short bio of any outside committee members to Samantha Goldstein at least one week before the presentation.
+Prospectus Form to the Graduate Affairs Office at least one week before the presentation.
 The title and affiliation of any outside committee members must be included on the Prospectus Form.
-An electronic copy of the proposal should be submitted to Samantha on or before the presentation date.
+An electronic copy of the proposal should be submitted to the Graduate Affairs Office on or before the presentation date.

 All four committee members must actively participate in both the prospectus meeting and defense and at least three committee members must be physically present.
 It is desirable to have all committee members participate in person; however, a student is allowed to have one committee member of four participate by teleconferencing.
-Any deviation from this teleconferencing policy is exceptional and must be petitioned for approval from the ECE Department Head.
+Any deviation from this teleconferencing policy is exceptional and must be petitioned for approval from the department via the Ph.D.
+Prospectus Form.
 After the committee has been approved, the student will meet with his or her committee to present the prospectus to them.
 In order to encourage open and frank dialogue, this presentation is attended only by the student, the committee and any other interested ECE faculty members.
 Other attendees must be approved by the committee chair.

 The outcome of this meeting will be either that the prospectus is accepted or not accepted.
 If the prospectus is not accepted, the student will be asked to revise it and meet again with the committee for approval.

-At the time of the proposal, students should make an appointment to meet with Samantha Goldstein to review their fulfillment of course and breadth requirements and teaching internship requirements.
+At the time of the proposal, students should make an appointment to meet with the Graduate Affairs Office to review their fulfillment of course and breadth requirements and teaching internship requirements.
 At this time, students may be informed of their eligibility for All But Dissertation (ABD) status.